SimonLammmm/exorcise/README.md

 Exorcise is described in Lam, S., Thomas, J.C. & Jackson, S.P.
 Genome-aware annotation of CRISPR guides validates targets in variant cell lines and enhances discovery in screens.
 Genome Med 16, 139 (2024). https://doi.org/10.1186/s13073-024-01414-4.

+You can try Exorcise on the web at https://sjlab.cruk.cam.ac.uk/app/ddrcs/ > Exorcise.

+Exorcise is easily installed using Docker and runs on x86_64 and Apple silicon architectures.

-This document describes the basic usage and syntax of Exorcise.
+This document describes the concept, installation, basic usage, and syntax of Exorcise.

 ## Introduction